Goodlinux/IonosDnsUpdater/README.md

 # WHAT THE PROGRAM DO

-Calculating new IP by taking into acount the -a 1.2.3.4 parameter or if -a parameter is not set not set search actual external ip of the network with searching the external ip (ipv4 and ipv6) from Livebox from Orange.
+Calculating new IP by taking into acount the -a 1.2.3.4 parameter if set
-If Livebox is not present, search external ip with service provider [ifconfig.me](http://ifconfig.me/) for ipv4 or [ipv4v6.lafibre.info](https://ipv4v6.lafibre.info/) for ipv6
+or if -a parameter is not set search actual external ip (ipv4 and ipv6) of the network by asking to the Livebox from Orange or if Livebox is not present, search external ip with service provider [ifconfig.me](http://ifconfig.me/) for ipv4 or [ipv4v6.lafibre.info](https://ipv4v6.lafibre.info/) for ipv6

 if the record name in param DOMAIN and DNS_TYPE exist,